Sanka1pp/ShadowMaster/README.md

 ## Usage

-Execute the ShadowMaster.duck script on the target system using a USB Rubber Ducky device.

-**Please note that you should use this tool for educational purposes only and not for malicious activities.**
+1. **Prepare for Operation:** Load the ShadowMaster payload onto a USB Rubber Ducky or compatible HID device using the provided DuckyScript.
+2. **Ghostly Insertion:** Discreetly insert the USB device into the target system.
+3. **Execute the Mission:** ShadowMaster will autonomously execute the payload, silently gather intelligence, and store the results.
+4. **Retrieve the Spoils:** Extract the harvested data, including WiFi passwords, browser credentials, system reconnaissance, and more, from pre-formatted text files.

+**Disclaimer:** This tool is intended for legitimate red teaming and penetration testing activities only.
+Any unauthorized use is strictly prohibited.

 ## Reporting Bugs

-If you find any bugs or issues with Shadow Master, please report them in the Issues section of this repository.
+If you encounter any issues or bugs, please report them in the Issues section of this repository.

 ## License

-Shadow Master is released under the MIT License.
+ShadowMaster is released under the MIT License.

 ## Disclaimer

-The author of Shadow Master is not responsible for any misuse of this tool.
+The author of ShadowMaster is not responsible for any misuse of this tool.
 Use at your own risk.